Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 Related Subtitle Tools

-In addition of Subtitle Merger, we have below tools for editing subtitles
+In addition to the subtitle merger, we have these tools for editing subtitles:

 Why Choose SubtitlesEdit.com for Subtitle Merging?